orisai/exceptions/docs/README.md

 ## Fluent interface

-All of our exceptions use `ConfigurableException` trait which allows to add message, code and previous exception through fluent interface.
+All of our exceptions use `ConfigurableException` trait which allows adding message, code and previous exception through fluent interface.

 ```php